qqkookie/StardewEasyMod/EasyFishing/README.md

 `AlwaysPerfect`             | Force every fish catch to be perfectly executed, even if it wasn't.
 `EasyFish`                  | Reduce difficulty of fish.
 0 is normal, 90 is the easiest.
 `SlowReel`                  | Slow down movement of angling reel: reduction by percent.
 0 is normal, 90 is the slowest.
 `ExpandBar`                 | Expand size of green moving bar in percent.
 0 is normal.
 `ProgressStart`             | Set initial catch progress by percent.
 `ProgressBoost`             | Boost catch progress rate by percent.
-0 is normal.
-Below 100, slow progress drain.
-At 100, no decay.
-Above 100, faster progress.
 `AlwaysTreasure`            | Always find treasure.
 `CatchTreasure`             | On successful fish catch, catch treasure also without fail.
-`LastingBait`               | Fishing bait lasts multiple times.
-2 means double the life.
+`LastingBait`               | Fishing bait lasts longer by percent.
+50 means 150% the life.
-`LastingTackle`             | Fishing tackle lasts longer times.
-2 means double the life.
+`LastingTackle`             | Fishing tackle lasts longer by percent.
+100 means double the life.

 For all key names, see [key bindings](https://stardewvalleywiki.com/Modding:Key_bindings)

 ## Note on fishing practice
+* For `ProgressBoost`, 0 is normal.
+Below 100, slow progress drain.
+At 100, no decay.
+Above 100, faster progress.
 * Fish caught on practice does not count.
 No new fish in your inventory, no fishing experience or level gain, no fish count or size record or collection, no bait/tackle consumption and no stamina drain.
 Just finger training for you, gamer.